NuGet packages in the package registry

 5. Select Add Source.

-Consuming symbol packages
+Consume symbol packages

-When the debugger is configured to consume symbol packages, the debugger sends the following in a request:
+When the debugger is configured to consume symbol packages, the debugger sends the following information in a request:

 • Symbolchecksum header: The SHA-256 checksum of the symbol file.